swiftlang/swift-evolution/proposals/nnnn-backtrace-api.md

   /// required for symbolication.
 On non-Darwin platforms it will always
   /// be `nil`.
   public var sharedCacheInfo: SharedCacheInfo?

-  /// Format an address according to the addressWidth.
-  ///
-  /// @param address     The address to format.
-  /// @param prefix      Whether to include a "0x" prefix.
-  ///
-  /// @returns A String containing the formatted Address. public func formatAddress(_ address: Address,
-                            prefix: Bool = true) -> String

   /// Capture a backtrace from the current program location.
   ///